The Unbeatable Allure of Vintage Children's Books

 I was intrigued to learn that it was also a very deliberate - and very modern - decision to make Topsy and Tim girl-and-boy twins with equal status in the stories, in order to give the girl character the same opportunities for getting dirty and being naughty as her brother.
 Gender stereotypes were almost universally unchallenged back in the 50s and Jean recounts in several interviews how annoying she found the lack of parity between boys and girls as a child.

 This no doubt fuelled her determination to make things more equal in her and Gareth's creative endeavour.
 Topsy and Tim share their adventures pretty equally - especially considering when they were written - and indeed Jean has said that when Gareth gave her the text to illustrate, she would occasionally change the names around 'if I thought he'd given Tim all the best bits'.

-Topsy and Tim themselves were were not based on real people but their adventures were inspired by the real-life antics of the couple's own friends, family and (eventually!) their own children, and other characters in the books were based on actual people they knew.
+Topsy and Tim themselves were were not based on real people but their adventures were at first inspired by the real-life antics of the couple's own friends, family, and then on their own family life once they had children themselves.
+Other characters in the books were based on actual people they knew, so even the most incidental of characters feels like an individual.
 This is undoubtably part of the enduring appeal of the books - so much is recognisable and relatable in the world the twins inhabit because their adventures and the people they meet are all from the everyday, 'real world'.

 Jean Adamson has said how, for her, the books are full of memories, with scenarios based on her memories of childhood adventures with her brother, Derrick, and then later on detailing the minutia of her and Gareth's family life - for example, how her children chose and looked after a new pet or events such as a tiger licking the car window on a family outing to the safari park, all inspiring similar stories in the 'Topsy and Tim' series.